ClickCease

 self harm behaviors

-• Self harm, or NSSI, is almost always a coping mechanism for overwhelming emotional pain, not an attempt to end one's life.
+• Non-suicidal self-injury (NSSI) is a maladaptive coping mechanism used to manage overwhelming emotional pain, rather than an attempt to end one's life, though it indicates significant distress.

 What is Non Suicidal Self Injury?